abdelrahman-saher/FlutterCustomDropDownMenu/README.md

 |borderWidth|the width of the border (by default = 1)|

 ## How to use
-Simply create a CustomDropDown widget, and pass the required params: hint : items is a list of maps ({"name": the name of the item,"value":the id of the item}) let's first initialize the error variable and the selected item
+Simply create a CustomDropDown widget, and pass the required params.

+hint : items is a list of maps ({"name": the name of the item,"value":the id of the item})

+let's first initialize the error variable and the selected item
 ```dart
 bool error = false;